 Now, let’s sum all the points up.

-The benefits of working with freelancers include wide range of developers, comparatively low service cost.
+The benefits of working with freelancers include a wide range of developers, comparatively low service costs.

 As for the challenges, they are possible deadline failure, no signed contract, language barrier, management complexities.